eger-geger/FryProxy/README.md

 FryProxy
 ========

 Extensible man in the middle HTTP proxy with SSL support.
 It was written because I need a way to monitor and possibly stub some browser request in selenium tests.
+It also available as [NuGet Package](https://www.nuget.org/packages/FryProxy/)

 ## Examples: